-HIGH SPEED/HIGH CAPACITY NAPLES-BARI RAILWAY LINE, NAPLES-CANCELLO SECTION - The contract covers the design and construction of the first section of the high speed/high capacity Naples-Bari railway section and works to connect it to the new high speed Naples-Afragola Station (also built by Astaldi) in Naples.
-The contract, assigned by Italferr56 for completion by 2022, includes the first 15.5 km section of the Naples-Bari line and is a strategic part of the overall reorganisation of the entire railway line.
+HIGH SPEED/HIGH CAPACITY NAPLES-BARI RAILWAY LINE, NAPLES-CANCELLO SECTION - The contract covers the design and construction of the first section of the high speed/capacity Naples-Bari railway section and works to connect it to the new high speed Naples-Afragola Station (also built by Astaldi) in Naples.
+The contract, assigned by Italferr for completion by 2022, includes the first 15.5 km section of the Naples-Bari line and is a strategic part of the overall reorganisation of the entire railway line.
 In December 2017, agreement no. 5/2017 was signed with the customer RFI for €397 million and the executive design activities commenced on 2 January 2018 to be completed on 6 November 2018 when the design was approved.
 On 12 November 2018, the first conformity deed was signed and the works were delivered on 20 November 2018.
-It should be noted that the second conformity deed, including some variations and a revised consideration, was signed on 26 November 2019.
+The second conformity deed, including some variations and a revised consideration, was signed on 26 November 2019.

-HIGH SPEED/HIGH CAPACITY PALERMO-CATANIA RAILWAY LINE, BICOCCA-CATENANUOVA SECTION - Included in the new orders for the year, the construction contract includes the executive design and the doubling of the track of the Bicocca-Catenanuova section of the high speed Catania-Palermo railway line over a roughly 38 km stretch, including around 10 km as a variation, as part of a joint venture.
+HIGH SPEED/HIGH CAPACITY PALERMO-CATANIA RAILWAY LINE, BICOCCA-CATENANUOVA SECTION - The construction contract includes the executive design and the doubling of the track of the Bicocca-Catenanuova section of the high speed Catania-Palermo railway line over a roughly 38 km stretch, including around 10 km as a variation, as part of a joint venture.
 Following completion of the executive design in 2018, the works commenced and are slated for completion in 2023.
 The customer is RFI and the joint venture is composed of Astaldi (34.226%) and Webuild (51.308%), SIFEL (7.327%) and CFL (7.139%).
 In order to ensure work could take place, Astaldi and Webuild set up Soc.
 S. AGATA FS cons. a r.l..
 The new infrastructure will improve the railway connections in Sicily and the island's connection to the TEN-T network.